Siteimprove/alfa/docs/api/alfa-generator.generator_2_typealias.md

 ## Remarks

-This is a re-export the global `Generator` interface to ensure that it merges with the `Generator` namespace.
+This is a re-export of the global `Generator` interface to ensure that it merges with the `Generator` namespace.